When it comes to modern HR, there's no such thing as business as usual -- or, at least, there shouldn't be. The...

 So, we have a new focus on creativity and critical problem-solving.

-What can companies and workers do today to be thinking of how AI might affect their particular job, their particular company?
+What can companies and their workforce do today to be thinking of how AI might affect their particular job, their particular company?

 Meister: The call to action for employers and HR leaders is to provide employees with a wider array of upskilling opportunities.